Jasmin Savoy Brown: Career

 Brown began with minor roles in NBC's Grimm and Freeform's The Fosters.
 She went on to star in Camp Harlow and Forgotten Hero, and guest star on NBC's Brooklyn Nine-Nine.

 In 2015, Brown landed the recurring role of Evangeline "Evie" Murphy in seasons 2 and 3 of HBO's The Leftovers.
 Evie is the daughter of Erika and John who goes missing with her friends after an earthquake.
 Following The Leftovers, Brown was cast as Nina (Cameron's new girlfriend) on Freeform's Stitchers.
 She went on to play series regular character Emilia Bassano on the TNT drama series Will, which told the story of William Shakespeare.
 Emilia was a musician, poet, and writer, who went on to become the first female professional English poet and was believed to be the "Dark Lady" of Will’s sonnets.

 Brown is a series regular in the Shondaland drama For the People on ABC.
 Two weeks before the premiere of For the People, she signed with ICM Partners.
 She was cast in the independent film Sound of Violence as Alexis Reeves, a formerly deaf girl who goes on a murder spree.
 Initially titled Conductor, the film was released in 2021 to positive reviews for Brown's acting.
 Jessica Kiang of Variety wrote that Brown gave "a lead performance that oozes empathy as much as her hapless victims ooze blood".
+Also in 2021, she began starring in the Showtime thriller drama series Yellowjackets as a teenage Taissa Turner.

 In September 2020, Brown was cast as Mindy Meeks-Martin in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 The film was released on January 14, 2022.
 It was a critical and commercial success, and was the 28th-highest grossing film of 2022.
-She reprises the role in Scream VI, which was released on March 10, 2023.
+She reprises the role in Scream VI, which was released on March 10, 2023, to similar success, and is set to reprise the role in Scream 7.
+Richard Roeper of the Chicago Sun-Times called Brown "a scene-stealer as Mindy".
+She appeared in the 2024 film Dreams in Nightmares.

 She also has released at least two songs; "Orange Wine" and "goddamnit" on YouTube.

 Personal life

-Brown identifies as queer and a lesbian, and is a biracial woman.
+Brown is queer, and uses both she/her and they/them pronouns.